GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+7.48.14

+Updated `gam whatis user@domain.com` to replace this error message:
+`ERROR: There are no scopes authorized for the API(s): Cloud Identity API - User Invitations` with this error message:
+`Email Address: user@domain.com, Does not exist` when no Cloud Identity scopes are enabled other than `Cloud Identity API - User Invitations`.

+All other `userinvitation` commands are also fixed.

 7.48.13

 Updated `gam create admin ... expires <DateTime>` to display the expiration time in the result message.